Async Functions Have No Color

 2024-03-22 ~7 minutes

 This post is a very late response to this popular article from 2015 about function coloring or more accurately: callback-based asynchrony splitting functions into isolated buckets.
 Let me start by saying the article is genuinely a treat and provides the reader with a lot to unpack šŸŽ.
-For better or worse, densely packed information puts a heavy responsibility on the reader offering an opportunity to either grow or to get lost in the woods šŸ˜….
+Sadly, itā€™s also hard to see the forest for the trees.

 The Original Proposition